fondemen/vagrant-kubernetes/README.md

 ## Testing

+### Testing Linstor

+Invoke `kubectl delete -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/linstor/nginx-gluster.yml` in case you tested previously with [GlusterFS](#testing-glusterfs).

+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/linstor/nginx-linstor.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100:9000/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100:9000/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).

+To load a file, list linstor volumes with `linstor volume list` : one volume should show up (the one created by the persistent volume claim - you can find the exact volume name with `kubectl get pv $(kubectl get pvc test-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.csi.volumeHandle}'`).
+Note the `device_name` and the `node` of the `InUse` volume.
+Note the `device_name` and the `node` of the `InUse`.
+Now, login to node with `sudo ssh [primary]` (that you can also find using `sudo drbdadm status [volume_name]`), create a directory (e.g. `mkdir nginx-data`), and mount the volume with `mount [device_name] nginx-data` (usually `mount /dev/drbd1000 nginx-data`).
+Add an `index.html` file to `nginx-data` (with sudo) and then `curl -H 'Host: nginx.local' 192.168.2.100` should serve you that file.

+Linstor can be mounted by only one pod at a time, unless you colocate pods (e.g. using pod affinity).
+That is why we need to ssh to the primary node.

 ### Testing GlusterFS

-GlusterFS can be mouted y multiple writers.
+GlusterFS can be mouted by multiple writers.
+Cluster should have been started using the [GLUSTER](#gluster) env var set to true.

-Invoke `kubectl delete -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/storageos/nginx-linstor.yml` in case you tested previously with [Linstor](#testing-linstor).
+Invoke `kubectl delete -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/linstor.yml` in case you tested previously with [Linstor](#testing-linstor).

-Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/storageos/nginx-gluster.yml`.
-Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).
+Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/linstor/nginx-gluster.yml`.
+Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100:9000/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with two backends](http://192.168.2.100:9000/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).

 To load a file, `sudo su -` to get root access, list gluster volumes with `gluster volume list` : one volume should show up (the one created by the persistent volume claim).
 You can find the exact volume name with `kubectl get pv $(kubectl get pvc test-gluster-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.glusterfs.path}'`.
 Create a directory (e.g. `mkdir nginx-data`), and mount that volume with `mount -t glusterfs k8s01:/[volume name] nginx-data`.
-Add an `index.html` file to `nginx-data` and then `curl -H 'Host: nginx.local' 192.168.2.100` should serve you that file.

-### Testing Linstor

-Linstor can be mounted by only one pod at a time.

-Invoke `kubectl delete -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/storageos/nginx-gluster.yml` in case you tested previously with [GlusterFS](#testing-glusterfs).

-Invoke `kubectl apply -f https://raw.githubusercontent.com/fondemen/vagrant-kubernetes/storageos/nginx-linstor.yml`.
-Within the next minute, you should find a [`nginx.local/` router](http://192.168.2.100/dashboard/#/http/routers/nginx-ingress-default-nginx-local@kubernetes) associated to a [servce with one backend](http://192.168.2.100/dashboard/#/http/services/default-nginx-service-80@kubernetes). `curl -H 'Host: nginx.local' 192.168.2.100` should return a 403 (as no file exists to be served).

-To load a file, list linstor volumes with `linstor volume list` : one volume should show up (the one created by the persistent volume claim - you can find the exact volume name with `kubectl get pv $(kubectl get pvc test-gluster-pvc -o jsonpath='{.spec.volumeName}') -o jsonpath='{.spec.csi.volumeHandle}'`).
-Note the `device_name` and the `node` of the `InUse`.
-Now, login to node with `sudo ssh [primary]` (that you can also find using `sudo drbdadm status [volume_name]`), create a directory (e.g. `mkdir nginx-data`), and mount the volume with `mount [device_name] nginx-data.`.
 Add an `index.html` file to `nginx-data` and then `curl -H 'Host: nginx.local' 192.168.2.100` should serve you that file.

 ## Remote access